qligier/ch-epr/DocumentReference-DocumentEntry mapping.md

 - Missing Assistant and Technical user.

 ### ch-ext-author-authorrole
 Mapped to `DocumentEntry.author.authorRole`.
-Value set on both sides.
+Value set on both sides.<br>
+⚠️ It's 0..* in XDS and 1..1 in MHD.

 ### authenticator
 Mapped to `DocumentEntry.legalAuthenticator`.
 XCN (HL7 V2.5 Extended Person Name) to Reference(CH Core Practitioner Profile | CH Core Practitioner Role Profile).
 Optional, so not so important for a first mapping.